 (I’m not going to clutter this post with too many tables, but I will just note that although the DMG text says “six to eight medium or hard encounters” to the adventuring day, the xp values per adventuring day work out at 5.2 to 7.8 Standard Encounters depending on character level, and Standard Encounters are, I think, always medium.
 So eight encounters may be pushing it and if you use hard or deadly encounters then you may need to reduce the number further.
 Your Mileage May Vary—a lot will depend on the tactical and game-mechanical savvy of the players and GM in question, and whether the GM arranges the environment to favor one side or the other.
 Also on the availability of magic items etc. in the campaign.)

-(I will also note, because it seems to surprise some people, that if you do structure your adventures with 6-7 standard encounters per adventuring day, then your characters will reach maximum level in just over a month of adventuring days, plus downtime in between.
+(I will also note, because it seems to surprise some people, that if you do structure your adventures with 6-7 standard encounters per adventuring day, then your characters will probably reach maximum level in just over a month of adventuring days, plus downtime in between.
 And in 5e, with all hit points, all spell slots, all limited-use powers and half Hit Dice regained per long rest, and limited other uses for downtime built into the rules, you might not have much more downtime than adventuring time.
 You therefore could finish a campaign from levels 1 through 20 in two or three months on the in-world calendar.
 If this seems weird to you, I suggest you think from early on about building in uneventful traveling, downtime activities, and even considerable time skips into your story.
 You could also construct your encounters so their difficulty comes more from monster numbers and/or environmental factors, which don’t increase xp awards, than from monster Challenge which does.
 Or personally I recommend not using xp for level advancement and using a more controllable process for timing level-ups, like milestones.)